Post Hole Concrete Calculator

 How Much Concrete Do You Need Per Fence Post?

-Concrete is sold pre-made (and usually delivered) by the cubic yard or in pre-mixed bags by weight.
+Concrete is sold ready-mixed (and usually delivered) by the cubic yard or in dry, pre-mixed bags by weight.

 To calculate how much concrete you need, you need to know the post size you are going to use and how many posts you are installing.
-Your post diameter and height determine how big each hole needs to be.
+Your post diameter if it is round, or length and width if it’s square, and height determine how big each hole needs to be.

-As stated above, fence post holes should be three times the diameter of your post and 13 as deep as your post.
+As stated above, fence post holes should be three times the diameter or width of your post and ⅓ as deep as your fence is tall.

 First, you need to calculate the volume for the post hole.
 Then calculate the volume for the part of the post that will be submerged in the hole.
-Make sure all your units are the same!
+Make sure all your units of measurement are the same, meaning that if you measure the width in inches, you should also measure the length and depth in inches.

 To easily use the table above, convert your units to feet if they aren’t already.
 Use our calculators to quickly convert inches, yards, or meters to feet.